-Welcome to Vauxhall Park – A small park with a big heart
+Welcome to Vauxhall Park – a small park with a big heart!

 About Vauxhall Park

-This Award winning park has been at the heart of our community for over 125 years.
+This Award winning park has been at the heart of our community for over 130 years.
 From its very beginnings its ambition has been to be a place of relaxation and enjoyment for people living, working or just visiting Vauxhall.
 We are very proud of our history (please see History page for further details) and delighted that one of our founders, Millicent Fawcett the great Suffragist, will be the first woman to be honoured with a statue in Parliament Square.
 We would love to get to know you – please do join us, it costs from only £3 (see the Join Us page), even if you don’t want to be an active member of the Friends we would like to have you as a member to represent a broad a cross section of the community as possible.
 Please explore our website and let us know if you have any comments.

-Vauxhall Park has been awarded the prestigious Green Flag Award for seven years in a row.
+Vauxhall Park has been awarded the prestigious Green Flag Award for nine years in a row.
 The Green Flag Award Scheme recognises and rewards the best green spaces in the country, meaning that Vauxhall Park is one of the best of 1,452 green spaces in the country!

 About The Friends of Vauxhall Park